hedata/personal/content/publication/pensionsfirst/index.md

 ---
-title: "Die Einkommenssituation von PensionistInnen.
-Pensionshöhen im Vergleich"
+title: "Erstzugänge in Eigenpension 2010: Arbeitsmarkt-und Branchenintegration von InvaliditätspensionszugängerInnen; Endbericht; Studie im Auftrag des bmask"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Sophie Oberhauser
 - Dominik Walch

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

-date: "2015-02-01T00:00:00Z"
+date: "2014-09-26T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2015-02-01T00:00:00Z"
+publishDate: "2014-09-26T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;